 When should UAT be carried out?

 UAT is the last phase of a web development project.
 It’s usually the final step before the software is released to the market.
 As it’s the closest thing to real-world testing (and far better than publishing something to find out there are UX issues once it’s live), so your project needs to be 100% complete prior to the UAT phase.

 If it’s not, the feedback you’ll get from UAT might be wasted.
 For example, if there is another phase of development to happen prior to general release, it may make the UAT insights ahead of this redundant.
 You should also ensure that your UAT doesn’t come before internal testing, as some hidden showstoppers or defects could be lurking, which would waste the UAT phase as well as the testers’ time.

 Who gets involved in UAT?

 As a ‘real-world’ test, the ideal UAT group would be your end-users.
 Having internal staff test the software works to a point, but won’t necessarily showcase the issues that day-to-day end users would have.
-Also, internal testing has a lot of bias such as understanding what’s supposed to happen and even an understanding of how similar/competitor systems should work would bias the results.
+Also, internal testing has a lot of bias such as understanding what’s supposed to happen.
+Even an understanding of how similar/competitor systems should work would bias the results.
 Various roles from your end-user perspective should be taken into account, and all feedback taken should be treated with the same severity, regardless of the tester’s job role or position.

 Need a hand with testing?
 As experts in all phases of web development, we are here to help you.
-We can support with all phases of testing, or even work with you from your initial project concepts to help get things started on the right track.
+We can support all phases of testing, or even work with you from your initial project concepts to help get things started on the right track.
 Give us a call today to get started with Verkeer.